Clement7991/Titanic-hw/README.md

 ## Should you board ?

-This is what this tiny project attempts to answer.
+Imagine this is 1912.

+You just bought a ticket to board the biggest cruise ship ever made.

+Although you aren't a fan of being on the sea or in the water, you were told this ship was unsinkable.

+But is it ?

+This project is based on a kaggle competitition (https://www.kaggle.com/competitions/titanic/data) and attempts to answer whether you are right to fear water or not.

-To do so, it predicts whether you are likely to survive the sinking of the cruise ship.
+More specifically, it predicts whether you are likely to survive the sinking of the unsinkable.

-The app requires the following information to predict the outcome of your trip on the Titanic:
+Indicate the following information and let the app do the rest:

-* Passenger ID
 * Ticket class
 * Name
 * Sex